The Tussauds Group: The 1800s

 Overseas interest in the French Revolution led Marie Tussaud to travel to England and display her work there.
 Tussaud travelled the British Isles with her work as she was prevented from returning to France due to the war between Britain and France.
 After travelling with her models, Tussauds bought her first property in London's Baker Street in 1835, for the purpose of displaying her wax figures.
 The large property allowed her to display the exhibits that she used on tour as well as create new models and exhibitions.
 Marie Tussaud died in 1850 and the business was left to her two sons.
 Her grandchildren then moved the business to a permanent residence in Marylebone Road.

 The 1900s

 In 1926, Madame Tussauds became a limited company.
 In the 1960s, Tussauds was looking to expand beyond the United Kingdom and opened their first international exhibition in Amsterdam.
 This exhibition featured different wax figures to those on show in London.
 The Dutch exhibition moved to the more central location of Dam Square in 1991.
-The company made its first acquisition with Wookey Hole Caves and Mill in Somerset and in 1976 bought Tolgus tin plant in Cornwall.
+The company made its first acquisition with Wookey Hole Caves and Mill in Somerset and in 1976 bought Tolgus tin plant in Cornwall, and also Warwick Castle in Warwickshire.

-In 1978, Madame Tussauds was acquired by S. Pearson and Son, now Pearson PLC.
-The company had been seeking to expand beyond their own attractions before acquiring the group.
-Chessington Zoo was already owned by Pearson and became a Tussauds attraction after the buyout.
-This sector expanded quickly throughout the year with the purchase of Warwick Castle.
-Poor profits at Chessington Zoo led the group to reopen the site as Chessington World of Adventures.
-This incorporated the animals from the zoo alongside the theme park.
-This combination anabled visitor figures to triple.